sai-pullabhotla/catatumbo/RELEASING.md

 ##Procedure

-* Make sure all changes are checked into SCM.
+1. Make sure all changes are checked into SCM.
-* Run all JUnit tests and make sure there are no failures
+2. Run all JUnit tests and make sure there are no failures
-* Run `mvn release:clean release:perform`.
+3. Run `mvn release:clean release:prepare`.
 This will update the version in the POM, checks in the POM to SCM and created a tag.
+4. If any issues are encountered during the above step, undo any changes by running `mvn release:rollback`.
-* Run `mvn release:perform` to complete the release.
+5. Assuming step 3 succeeded, run `mvn release:perform` to complete the release.
 This will create the artifacts from the previously tagged version and uploads them to staging repository.
-* Login to https://oss.sonatype.org and verify the artifacts.
+6. Login to [https://oss.sonatype.org](https://oss.sonatype.org) and verify the artifacts.
-* If all looks good, release the artifacts.
+7. If all looks good, release the artifacts to be published to Maven Central.
+8. After a few hours, check [Maven Central](http://search.maven.org) and ensure that the new version is available.